Background

 Ben's playing and teaching is influenced by noteworthy cellists such as David Finckel, Lynn Harrell, Timothy Eddy, Alan Harris, Anthony Elliott, Rhonda Rider, Parry Karp, Wendy Warner, Antonio Lysy, Sarah Kim, Brant Taylor, Scott Kluksdahl, Alex Ezerman, Andrew Mark, Kim Cook, Jeff Lestrapes, Mark Votapek, and Thomas Mesa.

 Dr. Therrell is an enthusiastic and Suzuki-certified cello teacher.
 Previous positions include faculty at the UNCSA Community Music School, the UNM String Pedagogy Lab School and the New Mexico School of Music.
-He is currently based out of Madison, WI, where he and his wife Mandy raise their three-year-old daughter.
+He is currently based out of Madison, WI, where he and his wife Mandy, young daughter, and two doggies.
 For more information about Ben's teaching studio, visit the Students page.